-and so on.
-The items provide focused input with irregular preterite verbs, yet the exercise for all intents and purposes does not have a grammar focus; rather, students are drawn into the items and answer based on their own experiences.
+The items provide focused input with irregular preterite verbs, yet the exercise for all intents and purposes does not have a grammar focus; rather, students are drawn into the context and answer based on their own experiences.

 (g) Sentence Builders.
 In this type of activity, students create original sentences by selecting one word or phrase from each of the columns provided.
 Since the verb is usually given in the infinitive form, students must produce the required form according to the subject pronoun they select.
 Semantic (vocabulary) and syntactic (structural) decisions are also needed to produce logical, grammatically sound sentences.
-For example, see the sentence builder in Práctica B, on page 140 of the student text.
+For example, see the sentence builder in Práctica B on page 105 of the student text.
 In this activity, students demonstrate a knowledge of subject-verb correspondence, the meaning of the infinitives (since not all of the verbs can be combined with all of the suggested predicates), and the conjugated verb/infinitive structure.

-In some activities of this type, there will be question marks ( $\xi$ ?) at the bottom of one or more of the columns.
-This indicates that students should be creative, supplying words and phrases that are not used in the sentence builder in the text.
+In some activities of this type, there will be question marks (ξ ?) at the bottom of one or more of the columns.
+This indicates that students should be creative, supplying words and phrases that are not given in the text.
 In this way, what is basically a mechanical activity can be personalized, as time and needs permit.

 Note that sentence builders are often included in the Conversación sections of early chapters, especially Capítulos 1-3.
-In these chapters, where students have so little to rely on in terms of known vocabulary and structures, it is felt that the sentence builder format is in fact "open" enough to warrant placing the activity type in Conversación.
+In these chapters, where students have so little to rely on in terms of known vocabulary and structures, it is felt that the sentence-builder format is in fact "open" enough to warrant placing the activity type in Conversación.
 As students' language skills and knowledge increase, however, the sentence builder is most commonly found in the Práctica sections.

 (h) Dehydrated Sentences.
-This type of exercise provides the main elements of a sentence and gives them in the proper order, but the verb is given in the infinitive form or omitted, articles and prepositions are usually omitted, and adjectives are given in their base (masculine singular) form, for example, Práctica B (p.
-77):
+This type of exercise provides the main elements of a sentence and gives them in the proper order, but the verb is given in the infinitive form or omitted, articles and prepositions are usually omitted, and adjectives are given in their base (masculine singular) form-for example, Paso 1, Práctica B (p.
+61):

-B. ¿Cómo es la familia de Carlos IV?
+B. ¿Cómo es la familia de David?

 Paso 1.
-Mire la ilustración de David y su familia en la página 77.
-Conteste según el modelo.
+Mire la ilustración de David en el dibujo.
+Complete las oraciones según el modelo.

-MODELO: familia / grande $\rightarrow$ Su familia es grande.
+MODELO: familia / pequeño \rightarrow Su familia es pequeña.

-- 1. hijo pequeño / guapo - 2. esposa / fea
+- 1. hijo pequeño / guapo - 2. perro / feo

-and so on.
 To do this type of activity, students must consider the grammatical and semantic relationships among the words given, add any missing words, and make any necessary changes to supply appropriate verb forms and grammatical agreement.
-In later chapters, other variables are added, such as giving an adverb based on italicized adjectives, the superlative of italicized adjectives, and so on.
-Many activities of this type are found in the Un poco de todo sections as well.
+In later chapters, other variables are added, such as giving an adverb based on italicized adjectives or the superlative of italicized adjectives.

 (i) Phrase Cues.
 This type of activity is similar to dehydrated sentences in that only the base for the sentence or question is given, and students must "flesh out" the item.
 For example, Práctica B (p.
-208):
+156):